RyanT5/yl-training/content/post/module-H.md

 To run a successful scout section requires a lot of planning.
 You need to have a plan for what to do each night of a term but you also need to know what you're doing with an evening.
 Young people can get restless if they only have one activity to do for 90 minutes and they may get bored if it's all badge work and no games.
 Planning out an evening meeting can ensure you keep young people interested in what they are doing at all times and they go home happy.

+Think about the 5 Ps strategy.
+Prior Planning Prevents Poor Performance.

 ## Activity 2

 Plan out an evening meeting for your section.
 Pick a badge to do some work towards and some games to play.
 Remember to also plan in time for flag break and cleaning up at the end.